-Hundreds bid final farewell to Russia’s Alexey Navalny, risking arrest
+Thousands bid final farewell to Russia’s Alexey Navalny, risking arrest

 Several churches in Moscow had refused to hold the service before Navalny’s team got permission from the Church of the Icon of Our Lady Quench My Sorrows, close to where Navalny lived before his 2020 poisoning, treatment in Germany and subsequent arrest on his return to Russia in 2021.

-Addressing the European Parliament this week, Yulia told lawmakers her husband had been tortured for three years.
+Addressing the European Parliament this week, Navalnaya told lawmakers her husband had been tortured for three years.

 “He was starved in a tiny stone cell, cut off from the outside world and denied visits, phone calls, and then even letters,” she said.